The dates for the 2023 NPPE Exam are:

 It's a tough question; however, here are the criteria I use to make a solid recommendation.

-The single largest criteria I utilize to make a decision is english skills.
+The single largest criteria I use to make a decision is english skills.
 Simply put you need great english to pass this exam.
 If you do not have great english skills you must put in more work.
 A great way to put in the extra work is by reading the texts.
 It really is that simple.

 Typically the question is posed by an email, so let's have a look at a few examples: